vincentbernat/dashkiosk/docs/android.rst

 ~~~~~~~~~~~~~~~~~~~

 Another interesting setting is the ability to **ignore SSL
 errors**.
-This can be useful if you need to access a lot of
-self-signed pages.
+Most of the time, it just won't work.
+You'll get "*Request
+was denied*" error message instaed.

 However, if you have an internal root certificate,
 it is better to add it to the Android system.
 This can be done in the
 preferences: *Security* → *Credential Storage* → *Install from
 storage*.
 Unfortunately, this enforces the use of a lock screen which